facet-tech/api/README.md

 ## Getting started

 Creating an executable zip file and uploading the file via terraform to AWS.
-AWS requires the executable location in the file.

 1. Run make: